Best weekend getaways to plan right now | CNN Underscored

 Park City, Utah

-Park City is one of the country’s premier ski destinations, but visiting in November means you’ll beat much of the skiing crowds who don’t show up en masse until later in the season.
-The weather becomes cooler in November, but it’s not freezing yet, meaning it’s a perfect time to partake in some quintessential fall activities like leaf-peeping.
-But, you can still do the things typically reserved for warmer months like hiking some of the area’s majestic mountains, fly fishing and horseback riding.
+Park City is one of the country’s premier ski destinations, but visiting in November means you’ll beat most of the skiing crowds, who don’t show up en masse until later in the season.
+The weather becomes cooler in November, but it’s not freezing yet, meaning it’s a perfect time to partake in some quintessential fall activities like leaf peeping.
+But you can still do the things typically reserved for warmer months, like hiking some of the area’s majestic mountains, fly fishing and horseback riding.

 Even if outdoor activities aren’t your thing, Park City makes a perfect fall destination.
 Stroll along Main Street and pop into any one of the high-end boutiques, souvenir shops or art galleries and round out your day with a whiskey tasting at the renowned High West Distillery & Saloon.